 TREAT YOURSELF WITH A DELICIOUS ICE CREAM!

-Yeah, that’s the result of tourism. 🙂 If something you would not expect to encounter by the lake, it’s ice cream shop with broad selection of regular and vegan ice creams.
-On arrival, they explain how many scoops and flavors you can get for certain amount of money, and you can also tastes as many of flavors as you want before choosing your own.
+In San Pedro, you’ll find quite a few ice cream shops with broad selection of regular and vegan ice creams.
+They explain to you how many scoops and flavors you can get for a certain amount of money, and you can also taste as many flavors as you want before choosing your own.

 GET WARM IN HOT TUBS

-Actually, this works in a way that hot water is poured into the pool (that is why you have to tell an hour in advance that you are coming – water needs to be heated!).
-Then you can soak in your hot tub as long as water doesn’t cool down (as it is heated only once).
-But when I say hot, I mean hot! 🙂 For the first time in my life, I needed a few minutes to get in at all, then I needed a “pause” every 10 min, because it was so hot.
+For the first time in my life, I needed a few minutes to get in at all and then I needed a break every 10 min, because it was so hot.
 Water has around (or slightly over?)
-40 ° and it cools down quite slowly.
-Bojan was making a fool of me … that is until he tried to go in. 😀
+40° and it cools down quite slowly.
+Bojan was making a fool of me … that is until he tried to go in.

 No, I’m not kidding.
-In the village of San Juan there is an association of women weavers.
+In the village of San Juan, you’ll find an association of women weavers.
 You can join and take a class – this just might be a great opportunity to be a part of the community. 😊

 Duration: 2 – 5 hours